sayantan1413/Postagram/README.md

-A clone for Instagram.
+Postagram is a clone for Instagram.
 Site Deployed at : https://postagram-66d2a.web.app/

-Setting up the developement server:
+Setting up the developement server :

 1. `npm install`
 2. `npm start`